• Search

 • Quick-Cooking Grits: Quick grits are finely ground.
 They cook in just 5-10 minutes.

-• Instant Grits: Instant grits are precooked and dehydrated so that they only take a couple of minutes to cook in the microwave.
-As the most heavily processed type of grits on the market, they have little flavor.
+• Instant Grits: Instant grits are precooked and dehydrated, so they only take a couple of minutes to cook in the microwave.
+They have little flavor as the most heavily processed type of grits on the market.
 Just like instant oatmeal, instant grits come in individual packets.

 For this recipe, any grits not labeled as “quick grits” or “instant grits” will work.